ooz/epages-docs/_posts/2016/2016-04-11-jenadevs-docker.md

 On the first Thursday of April the newly founded [Softwerkskammer Jena](https://www.softwerkskammer.org/groups/jena) had its first [Developers Meetup](www.meetup.com/jenadevs). ePages took the opportunity to be the event host and provide not just conference rooms and serveral workstation laptops but also free pizza, snacks, [Club-Mate](https://de.wikipedia.org/wiki/Club-Mate) and some other refreshments for everyone.
 Despite the short notice over 30 attendees from a dozen of companies from the area of Jena, university students and even some freelancers followed the invitation to the Docker Party.
-They joined the orga team of 8 developers for 4 hours of coding fun from 6 pm until nearly 10 pm with an open end at the local pub, where the devotedly discussions lasted until 2 am in the morning.
+They joined the orga team of 8 developers for 4 hours of coding fun from 6 pm until nearly 10 pm with an open end at the local pub, where the devoted discussions lasted until 2 am in the morning.

 ## Agenda